 About the Author

-ALMA KYAWTHURA is pastor of New Life in Christ Ministries, based in Yangon, Myanmar.
-She lives in North Dagon Township, Yangon, with her husband Wesley, their son Trust, and their daughter Phobe.
+AKT is pastor of New Life in Christ Ministries, based in Yangon, Myanmar.
+She lives in North Dagon Township, Yangon, with her husband Wesley, along with their son and daughter.

 Buy the Book: http://a.co/bsPTDc5